alienresident/Video-Portfolio/README.md

 ## NOTE: Documentation is still in Progress!

-# Simple Video Portfolio
+# Video Portfolio

-Simple Video Portfolio is a HTML 5 video player to showcase video based portfolios.
+Video Portfolio is a simple HTML 5 video player to showcase video based portfolios.
 It's set up to deliver the a great video experience no matter what browser or device you have.

-## Simple Video Portfolio [SVP] player
+## Video Portfolio player

 * It creates a HTML 5 video player that works in: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
 * You can easily add more videos without updating html.
 Simply upload the videos to your site.